devxschool/CucumberFall2020/src/main/resources/maven.md

 on qa02 server QAs would only need to run a command(specific to a company) to pull the application version you are looking to install on the server from company central repo.
 Application Deployement - application installation.

+Maven commands(goals in terminal) can only be sent in a directory where pom.xml file is located.

+OS(Unix) Aliases - are something like variable in java which point to some program(executable) files.